 Reactions to food are a major concern to many pet owners.
-Here’s what we know about food allergies, and which foods cause most of the problems.
+Here’s what we know about food allergies, which foods cause most of the problems, and what you can do about it.

 What Is A Food Allergy?